Jorgemucisalumfilho/cli/docs/source.md

    1$ make install
  or, install to a different location
    1$ make install prefix=/path/to/gh  Windows pwsh
-    build the bin\gh.exe binary
-   > go run script\build.go There is no install step available on Windows.
+    build the autocreate.exe binary> go run script\build.go There is no install step available on Windows.
  Run gh version to check if it worked.Windows
    Run bin\gh version to check if it worked.
  Cross-compiling binaries for different platforms